Henri-Thomas Lokondo: Third Republic parliamentary career

 Lokondo served in the Senate from 2006 to 2011 and sat on its Foreign Policy Commission.
 He was elected to the permanent National Assembly on a UCL ticket, representing the Mbandaka constituency, and took his seat that November.
 He was made a member of the Foreign Relations Commission.
 Though a member of the Presidential Majority coalition, Lokondo frequently contradicted its official platform in favor of the planks of the UCL.
-In October 2015 he attempted to secure the vacant post of First Vice President in the Assembly.
+In October 2015, he attempted to secure the vacant post of First Vice President in the Assembly.
 When the Presidential Majority supported a different candidate, Lokondo ran for the position as an independent.
-He lost the Assembly vote 271 to 169, still securing more than the approximate 100 votes he was expected by most observers to receive.
+He lost the Assembly vote 271 to 169, still securing more than the approximate 100 votes most observers expected him to receive.

-On 10 November 2017, Lokondo motioned for an interpellation to be levied against Prime Minister Bruno Tshibala's government concerning its failure to submit a budget proposal to Parliament by 15 September, as stipulated by the Constitution.
+On 10 November 2017, Lokondo filed a motion for an interpellation to be levied against Prime Minister Bruno Tshibala's government concerning its failure to submit a budget proposal to Parliament by 15 September, as stipulated by the Constitution.
 The motion was the first such proposition in Parliament's history to come from a member of the ruling coalition.
 It was also the first to be accepted by the Assembly in the history of the Second Parliament of the Third Republic.
 He also demanded Tshibala's resignation.
 On 15 January 2018 Lokondo led a group of national deputies and senators in petitioning the Constitutional Court to nullify the 2017 electoral law on the grounds of unconstitutionality.
 The court narrowly rejected the petition on 30 March, an action Lokondo labeled "a shame for the Republic".
 Over the course of the year he grew increasingly critical of the central government.
 On 3 October Lokondo, speaking on behalf of the Parti Lumumbiste Unifié (PALU) and its parliamentary allies, declared that the parties were exiting the Presidential Majority coalition in anticipation of the 2018 general elections.
 He endorsed Martin Fayulu's presidential candidacy and spoke at rallies in support of him.
-Lokondo also campaigned for reelection to his seat in Parliament, and was declared the provisional winner in January 2019 pending confirmation of the parliamentary election results by the Constitutional Court.
+Lokondo also campaigned for reelection to his seat in Parliament, and was declared the provisional winner in January 2019, pending confirmation of the parliamentary election results by the Constitutional Court.
 He stated that he would not align with the parliamentary majority or the opposition.
 His election was later confirmed, and he took up the position of vice president of the "PALU et Allies" political grouping.
 On 13 August 2019, his membership in PALU et Allies was suspended.

 Lokondo contracted COVID-19 during the COVID-19 pandemic in the Democratic Republic of the Congo in January 2021, and went to Johannesburg to receive medical treatment.
 He died on 10 March 2021, in South Africa.